vp4655/application/README.md

 ---------
 The MIT License (MIT)

-Copyright (c) 2016 Valentino Peroviæ
+Copyright (c) 2016 Valentino PeroviÃ¦

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal